Red-Hat-Developer-Games/quarkus-challenge/README.md

 ## Introduction

 The main goal will be for you to create a Microservice to expose simple CRUD-like capabilities using Quarkus.
 The Quarkus Application you are coding should expose a REST API that allows operations on books stored in a Postgres database.
-If you have never used Quarkus before, remember that you can attend the Quarkus workshop before the Games.
-The only requirement is Java basic development knowledge.
+If you have never used Quarkus before, check the participant guide or the `Useful links` section where you will find some learning resources.
+Whether you were able to attend the workshop before the Games or not, you can check the [workshop instructions](https://red-hat-developer-games.github.io/) and the code in the `solution` branch of the [GitHub repository](https://github.com/Red-Hat-Developer-Games/quarkus-workshop/tree/solution).

+## Prerequisites

+To complete this challenge, you need:
+- an IDE, you have a Code Ready Workspace available if you want.
+- JDK 11+ installed with JAVA_HOME configured appropriately
+- Apache Maven 3.8.1+

 Throughout this challenge we propose to use the following JPA Entity: